hpcraink/fsprj2/Live-Tracing/grafana-plugins/ThreadMap-panel/src/README.md

 <!-- This README file is going to be the one displayed on the Grafana.com website for your plugin -->

-# Test Plugin Sr
+# ThreadMap

-Test plugin
+Currently Work in Progress